phucnt1992/testcontainers-101/README.md

 ## Introduction

-Test Containers 101 is a simple project to demonstrate how to use Test Containers to test your application with a real database.
+Test Containers 101 project is a simple project to demonstrate how to use Test Containers to test your application with a real database.

 ## Requirements